-Under this alternative, the proposed ECO Substation would be located 700 feet east of the proposed ECO Substation site (Figure C-1).
+Under this alternative, the proposed ECO Substation would be located 700 feet east of the proposed ECO Substation site (Figure C-1B).
 This alternative would also change the configuration of the Southwest Powerlink (SWPL) Loop-In (two additional structures required), as well as extend the 138 kV (one additional pole (108a)-total length 13.4 miles) and 12 kV distribution transmission lines.
-Figure C-4 depicts the ECO Substation Alternative Site improvements as proposed.
+In addition, the northwest corner of the western ECO Substation pad would be removed to reduce permanent impacts to waters of the U.S. (SDG&E 2011).
+Figure C-4B depicts the ECO Substation Alternative Site improvements as proposed.
 This alternative includes the following additional changes from the Proposed PROJECT:

-- One additional staging area (100 x 150 feet) for the 12 kV tap - Three additional pull sites (pull sites would be located to the east of the ECO Substation footprint) - The addition of 0.13 acres (new access roads) and 0.09 acres (permanent maintenance pads) - The two retention basins in the Proposed PROJECT joined to form one (2.41 acres).
+• One additional staging area (100 x 150 feet) for the 12 kV tap

+- Three additional pull sites (pull sites would be located to the east of the ECO Substation footprint) - The addition of 0.13 acres (new access roads) and 0.09 acres (permanent maintenance pads) - The two retention basins in the Proposed PROJECT joined to form one.
+The single retention basin would measure approximately 1.46 acres at its base; the basin has sloped sides and would measure approximately 3.95 acres from the edge of the pad to the top of the slopes (SDG&E 2011).
+(2.41 acres). - The access road to the ECO Substation would go along the west and southern side of the substation site, rather than along the north (SDG&E 2011). - The location of steel poles 76, 77, 91, 99, 102, 104, and 105 along the 138 kV transmission line would be shifted to avoid impacts to cultural resources (SDG&E 2011).

 All other elements of the proposed ECO Substation Project would remain as described in Section B of this EIR/EIS.
 Undeveloped open space surrounds this alternative substation site to the west and the north.
 This alternative substation site is generally level, and no residences lie within 0.5 mile of the site.
-The site is approximately 1 mile from the Jacumba National Cooperative Land and Management Area, an area protected by the California Desert Protection Act.
+The site is approximately 1 mile from the Jacumba National Cooperative Land and Management Area, an area protected by the California Desert Protection ActTable Mountain ACEC.
 It is approximately 3 miles from Anza-Borrego Desert Park.
 The site is also approximately 0.3 mile from Whip Peak, 0.5 mile from Nopal Peak, and less than 1 mile from Blue Angels Peak.
 The site is approximately 0.3 mile from Old Highway 80 and within 1 mile of Interstate 8 (I-8).
 It is in close proximity to the location of anticipated wind generation, which is north and east of the site.
 Conditions at this alternative site are similar to the proposed site.
 A site visit and review of existing documentation indicate that sensitive plant and animal species similar to those that occur on the proposed ECO Substation site also occur on or in the vicinity of the site and that cultural resources, such as sites of prehistoric scatter, may occur on the site.
 At this alternative site, there is also a blue line drainage that runs east-west that would be impacted during construction of the proposed substation (SDG&E 2009).